 When we receive the information from the company or agent, we will review the file to determine what action we can take if the company or agent has not already resolved the complaint in your favor.
 We will notify you of our determination.

 How is it determined that a complaint is substantiated?

 OCI reviews complaints to determine if they involve a provable violation of Wisconsin insurance law.
-If the complaint doesn't involve a violation and you feel strongly that you have been harmed in some way, you may have to contact an attorney and pursue the matter through the courts.
+If the complaint does not involve a violation and you strongly believe you have been harmed in some way, you have the option to contact an attorney and pursue the matter through the courts.